Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

     * Perform a nucleotide BLAST search for sequence found in the file ``/nfs/course/551-0132-00L/4_Alignment/mystery_sequence_01.fasta``
     * Based on the results, what do you think the sequence is?

+    .. hidden-code-block:: bash

+        # Make sure the «Align two or more sequences» box is not ticked and the webpage has switched to the database search mode
+        # Open the mystery sequence and copy/paste it into the search field
+        less /nfs/course/551-0132-00L/4_Alignment/mystery_sequence_01.fasta

+        # Based on the search you should find out that the sequence is from the Mycobacterium tuberculosis bacterium.

 BLAST on the command line
 -------------------------